felipedmesquita/extractor/README.md

 # Extractor
- A Ruby Gem to extract data from apis with mininal configuration
+ A Ruby Gem to extract data from apis with mininal configuration.

+This is currently in a working, but messy state.
+Watch the [Adding Tests to a Messy Ruby Library](https://www.youtube.com/watch?v=Z2lm5760Y68) episode of the Code with Jason Meetup for a quick introduction, demo, and Jason graciously pairing with me to figure out where we could start adding tests.

+If you somehow found this gem and want to try it out, I can pair with you to walk you through setting everything up and runing your first tap.
+Just send me an email to the address in the gemspec and we'll schedule it.

 ## Installation
  Add this to your Gemfile:
  ```ruby